-Liz Krane is a freelance web developer and founder of Learn to Code LA, a community for anyone who wants to learn about computer science and programming.
-Previously a community manager for Hackaday and research assistant at USC Annenberg, Liz is a professional dabbler who dreams of learning something about everything.
+Liz Krane is a freelance web developer, programming instructor, and founder of Learn Teach Code, an organization that empowers aspiring developers to lead their own local tech events and study groups where anyone (especially beginners) can learn and teach together, creating stronger, more diverse tech communities.
+After working as a community manager for Hackaday, a research assistant at USC Annenberg, and a freelance writer and photographer, Liz is a professional dabbler who dreams of learning something about everything.

 A creative leader with her roots in graphic design and sculpture, Bern has built and led cross-disciplinary teams for over 20 years.
 She has researched and developed award-winning products and experiences for Fortune 500 companies, including Ace Hardware, Sony Pictures Entertainment, and Behr Paint.
 She delights in combining the aesthetic with the usable and holds two patents in color selection methods.

 Bern recently presented her research on empathy and teams at UXPA: 2015.
 Her drive for integration has led her to explore cognitive psychology, allowing her to combine her new passion for brain science with her greatest passion, parenting her 5 year-old son.

 Irina has been analyzing data and developing models as a Data Scientist for over 10 years.
 She helped improve the quality of care at a hospital, explain what makes people click on online advertisements, prefer one shampoo over another or how different, the storms on Jupiter really are.
 In 2015, she founded Kukuyeva Consulting to bring analytical capabilities to start-ups.
 Irina enjoys teaching and mentoring and is looking forward to creating courses for the Data Science Track for Girl Develop It.